 Bring up this topic with a software architect or engineer and the conversation will likely lead into “gang of four” software design patterns and OOP (object-oriented programming) methodologies where the focus is on building software which is loosely coupled and flexible to handle changing requirements, new features, and unexpected usage models or extensions.
 Talk about it in the context of flexible and modular UI design systems with a visual or interaction designer and the discussion will center on framework aspects like component archetypes, reusable behaviors, and the overall design language of the software.
 Have a similar discussion with a product development manager or marketing professional and the focus will be on the ease and efficiency (minimal cost) at which additional perceived or real value can be bolted on to the experience through enhancements in future releases.
 In each case, the fundamental goal in delivering extensible software is to avoid delivering a black box or one-off with a limited shelf life.

 Emerging software platforms and UI/presentation layer frameworks are beginning to deliver on the promise of clean separation between application tiers and within the designer to developer workflow, making the investment in greater extensibility more affordable across the software design and development process.
 On the other hand, making it too easy to rework the UI in a reactionary way to perceived threats or changing business conditions to rapidly push out new releases can create the potential for a disruptive experience for the user in terms of lost productivity and retraining.
 Just because one CAN make the software fully malleable in anticipation of marketing or product development pressures doesn’t mean one SHOULD in every case, especially from a development ROI perspective.
-For example, building in a completely extensible styling framework for the entire software UI/presentation layer in order to change out a logo and basic color scheme may not be the most wise allocation of resources.
-Over-architecting, over-engineering, or serially obsessive refactoring in the name of extensibility is common practice found in many software death marches.
+For example, building in a completely extensible styling framework for the entire software UI/presentation layer in order to change out a logo and basic color scheme may not be the wisest allocation of resources.
+Over-architecting, over-engineering, or serially obsessive refactoring in the name of extensibility is a common practice found in many software death marches.
 A creative technologist or software architect experienced in the rapid innovation and realization process (call it agile, extreme, iterative, whatever) will instinctively know where to draw the line.

-In summary, these classic software architecture and engineering principles and best practices represented by the PASSMADE framework have a natural translation path and corresponding place in the collaborative software design process.
+In summary, this classic software architecture and engineering principles and best practices represented by the PASSMADE framework have a natural translation path and corresponding place in the collaborative software design process.
 The key to using this framework is having someone or some group with both design sensibilities and technology fundamentals providing the bridge across disciplines and stakeholders while also championing the perspective that successful user experiences are delivered as much in the background systems and services as they are in the front-end UI/presentation layers of software architectures.

 Robert Tuttle is Chief Architect at frog design.
 This article originally appeared in the Well-Formed blog on Design Mind.